 Access to clean energy helps reduce poverty, improve health and education.
-Yet 840 million people worldwide can not access electricity.
-SDG7 aims to close this gap by 2030.
+Yet 840 million people worldwide don't have access to electricity and about 3 billion people don't have access to clean cooking.
+SDG7 aims to close these gaps by 2030.

 To accelerate our transition to a sustainable energy future and meet SDG7 targets, we must double the global share of renewable energy by 2030.

 The rate of energy efficiency improvement must double by 2030 to meet SDG7 targets.
 Achieving this goal will save consumers money, improve business results and foster economic growth.

 To achieve SDG7 targets for sustainable energy for all, we need investment – in on- and off-grid renewable energy, clean cooking , building and appliance design, and low-carbon transport infrastructure.

 Technology enables innovations that are key to meeting SDG7 targets – achieving universal energy access, facilitating the energy transition, energy efficiency and a more sustainable mix of energy systems.